Tosif Ahamed

 Behavioral dynamics from data

-(With Antonio Costa and Greg Stephens) Dynamical systems analysis analysis of C. elegans locomotion revealed that the dynamics could be captured by a 7 dimensional attractor.
+(With Antonio Costa and Greg Stephens) Dynamical systems analysis of C. elegans locomotion revealed that the dynamics could be captured by a 7-dimensional attractor.
 Study of the spectrum of Lyapunov exponents showed an intriguing mathematical structure, where behavioral variability shows signs of chaotic dynamics with a damped-driven Hamiltonian structure.

 Link to the preprint